Ingredion (NYSE:INGR) Updates FY 2022 Earnings Guidance

 Insider Activity at Ingredion

-In related news, VP Valdirene Bastos-Evans sold 1,958 shares of the company’s stock in a transaction dated Friday, June 17th.
-The shares were sold at an average price of $85.52, for a total value of $167,448.16.
-Following the sale, the vice president now owns 7,375 shares of the company’s stock, valued at $630,710.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-1.68% of the stock is currently owned by insiders.
+In other Ingredion news, VP Valdirene Bastos-Evans sold 1,958 shares of the firm’s stock in a transaction on Friday, June 17th.
+The stock was sold at an average price of $85.52, for a total value of $167,448.16.
+Following the sale, the vice president now directly owns 7,375 shares in the company, valued at $630,710.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 1.68% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in INGR.
-Arrowstreet Capital Limited Partnership grew its stake in Ingredion by 4,100.0% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 340,834 shares of the company’s stock worth $29,704,000 after buying an additional 332,719 shares during the last quarter.
-State Street Corp lifted its position in shares of Ingredion by 7.1% during the first quarter.
-State Street Corp now owns 2,364,523 shares of the company’s stock worth $207,518,000 after purchasing an additional 155,995 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its position in shares of Ingredion by 51.8% during the second quarter.
-Goldman Sachs Group Inc. now owns 332,515 shares of the company’s stock worth $29,315,000 after purchasing an additional 113,400 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of Ingredion by 1.9% during the first quarter.
-BlackRock Inc. now owns 5,790,111 shares of the company’s stock worth $504,608,000 after purchasing an additional 107,110 shares in the last quarter.
-Finally, Invesco Ltd. lifted its position in shares of Ingredion by 31.9% during the first quarter.
-Invesco Ltd. now owns 417,376 shares of the company’s stock worth $36,375,000 after purchasing an additional 101,047 shares in the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+United Capital Financial Advisers LLC grew its position in Ingredion by 2.4% in the first quarter.
+United Capital Financial Advisers LLC now owns 6,215 shares of the company’s stock worth $542,000 after buying an additional 147 shares during the last quarter.
+Raymond James Trust N.A. raised its holdings in shares of Ingredion by 7.8% during the first quarter.
+Raymond James Trust N.A. now owns 3,811 shares of the company’s stock worth $332,000 after acquiring an additional 277 shares in the last quarter.
+Vident Investment Advisory LLC grew its stake in shares of Ingredion by 1.4% in the 1st quarter.
+Vident Investment Advisory LLC now owns 24,939 shares of the company’s stock valued at $2,173,000 after buying an additional 333 shares in the last quarter.
+Yousif Capital Management LLC lifted its stake in Ingredion by 1.2% in the first quarter.
+Yousif Capital Management LLC now owns 29,968 shares of the company’s stock valued at $2,612,000 after acquiring an additional 350 shares during the last quarter.
+Finally, Covestor Ltd increased its position in Ingredion by 68.4% during the first quarter.
+Covestor Ltd now owns 921 shares of the company’s stock worth $80,000 after buying an additional 374 shares during the last quarter.
 88.44% of the stock is owned by institutional investors.

 About Ingredion